When things go wrong with your communications provider, we’re here to help. We’ll aim to fairly and impartially resolve your dispute.

-In some cases, your supplier may acknowledge fault and try to resolve your dispute before we need to start our investigation.
-If you are offered a resolution at this stage you are welcome to accept, skipping to stage 6 in this process.
+In some cases, when you raise a dispute with us, your provider may acknowledge fault and try to resolve this before we need to start our investigation.
+This is called Facilitated Complaints Resolution (FCR).
+If offered a resolution at this stage you're welcome to accept, skipping to stage 6 in this process.

-We’ll review your dispute based on the information submitted by both parties before making a fair and impartial decision.
+We’ll review your dispute based on the evidence submitted by both parties before making a fair and impartial decision.
 We look at the supporting information, the law, any relevant regulation and what is accepted as good industry practice.
+You should expect to receive a decision from us within 6 weeks.

-When you accept a decision your provider is obliged to implement the proposed remedy within 28 days.
-If it remains outstanding after 28 days, we will contact the provider to understand why and will keep you informed until it has been completed.
+When you accept our decision, your provider is required to implement any proposed remedies within 28 days.
+If these remain outstanding after 28 days, we will contact the provider to understand why and will keep you informed until it has been completed.

-Once you accept our decision and the remedy is finalised, your supplier is legally bound to implement the outcome.
+Once you accept our decision and the remedy is finalised, your provider is legally bound to implement it.

 We understand that there may be times when consumers do not agree with a decision we have made or remedy we have proposed.
 If this is the case, consumers are free to reject our decision and pursue their complaint via any other route open to them.